 4. Get a side hustle

 Just because you are retiring early doesn’t mean you will want or need to stop working entirely.
-Consider doing some contract work or small jobs so that you can stay busy and continue to bring in a little income to offset your costs after you retire.
+Consider doing some contract work or small jobs so that you can stay busy and continue to bring in a little income to offset your cost of living after you retire.

 If you don’t want to work when you retire, consider taking on a part-time job now.
 Even working an extra few hours each week could earn you several hundred dollars each month, which adds up to several thousand dollars every year.

-With Personal Capital you can analyze your 401k to better diversify your holdings and reduce fees.
-I had no idea I was paying over 1% of my assets in fees every year but with there help I was able to get it down below 0.3%.
+With Personal Capital, you can analyze your 401k or any other retirement account to diversify your holdings better and reduce fees.
+I had no idea I was paying over 1% of my assets in fees every year, but with their help I was able to get it down below 0.3%.

-Once you have all of your accounts linked you can also leverage their Retirement Planner to plot out exactly what your retirement would look like.
+Once you have all your investment accounts linked, you can also leverage their Retirement Planner to plot exactly what your retirement would look like and how much money you will need.
 Using a Monte Carlo simulation they determine how likely it is that you’ll reach the level of income in retirement that you’re hoping for.

 Real Estate = Passive Income

 REIT investing is a great way to get into the real estate market without having to buy any property.
-A REIT is similar to a mutual fund and trade on the major market exchanges.
-It allows individual investors to pool their money and own real estate that they wouldn’t be able to afford on their own.
+A REIT is similar to a mutual fund and trades on major stock market exchanges.
+It allows individual investors to pool their money and own real estate that they couldn’t afford on their own.

 When you own stock in a REIT, you own a small sliver of the apartment or office buildings they own just like when you own stock in a company you own a tiny piece of that company.

-Fundrise is our favorite online platform where you can invest in eRIET’s.
-You can start wetting your feet in real estate market with just $500.
+Fundrise is our favorite online platform where you can invest in REITs.

-If you are ready to jump into real estate investing with both feet and get your cash flow on, Roofstock is the way to go.
-Roofstock does “turnkey” real estate investing, you don’t have to be a hands-on landlord, so your lack of plumbing knowledge doesn’t have to stop you from making passive income by becoming a landlord.
+If you are ready to jump into real estate investing with both feet and get your cash flow on, turnkey real estate investing is the way to go.

 Want to be an Early Retiree?